OpenSUTD/DiscoverSUTD-2021-microsite/_pages/for_alumnis.md

 - Date: 17/8 - end of Term 3
 - Time: round the clock
 - POC: [Hariz](https://t.me/wtvml), [Emily](https://t.me/jhonbook123)
-- If you are interested, drop us an email [here](mailto:DiscoverSUTD-2021@SUTDAPAC.onmicrosoft.com)
+- If you are interested, drop us an email: DiscoverSUTD-2021@SUTDAPAC.onmicrosoft.com

  These dates are tentative and we will be communicating with you if any changes is needed due to any clashes in times, etc.
 <br>